 Similar to fiber-rich foods, foods high in antioxidants including vegetables, fruits, herbs, beans, and nuts are good choices that can help to heal the skin with psoriasis.
 Goji berries, wild blueberries, pecans, cilantro, kale, garlic, raspberries, and kidney beans.
 These antioxidants play a critical role in healing your skin from psoriasis.
 It provides a great relief to your skin by reducing oxidative stress.
 Antioxidant consumption is especially important since psoriasis sufferers are at a greater risk for cancer and heart disease.

 Vitamin D is used to treat psoriasis for some time.
 As we all are already aware that Psoriasis increases the growth of the skin’s cells.
-Vitamin D plays a critical role in changing the way the cells grow to such an extent that the production of cells considerably falls down.
+Vitamin D plays a critical role in changing the way the cells grow to such an extent that the production of cells considerably falls.
 It helps to alleviate psoriasis symptoms that are small and limited.
 It also helps the body to counteract the body's response to inflammation that is associated with psoriasis.

 Vitamin D which plays an important role in healing your skin psoriasis can be abundantly found in: